Marvel Studios Will Release Three Movies A Year From Here On

 — Screen Rant (@screenrant) June 28, 2018

 It’s unknown which films will be a part of the three-year-plan in Phase 4, but fans can count on a Doctor Strange sequel, along with a Black Widow solo film, both of which have been confirmed by Feige.
-Fans will more than likely get a Black Panther 2 and Spider-Man 3, which will intermingle with the smaller character previously hinted at by the studio head.
+Fans will more than likely get a Black Panther 2 and Spider-Man 3, which will intermingle with the smaller characters previously hinted at by the studio head.